babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 - IBC messages, which are used to communicate between the Babylon and BSN sides.
 - Execute messages, which are used to execute actions on the contracts.
-- Sudo messages, which are used by the `babylon` module which is part of babylon-sdk to interact with the Babylon contracts; typically during begin / end block processing.
+- Sudo messages, which are used by the `babylon` module which is part of babylon-sdk to interact with the Cosmos BSN contracts; typically during begin/ end block processing.
 - Custom messages, which are used by the contracts to interact with the `babylon` module and execute privileged actions through the Cosmos SDK.